Diplomatic and Development Economics

 - You will join a thriving economics community where knowledge is shared through lunchtime brown bag sessions, virtual and in person conferences and Town Halls.

-All Diplomatic & Development Economists will sit a ‘Readiness Panel’ after three years on the Fast Stream scheme.
-This will provide an opportunity to demonstrate the expertise and experience you have developed during your three posts and your readiness to start applying for Economic Advisor roles and be accredited to the GES at Grade 7 level.
+All Diplomatic and Development Economists will sit an economic 'Readiness Panel' technical skills and readiness for expert economist roles at higher grades.
 Full support will be provided by economics Head of Profession to prepare you for this stage in your career development.

 What benefits will you enjoy?